 Allowance for Doubtful Accounts The allowance for doubtful accounts reflects management's estimate of the future amount of accounts and notes receivable that will not be collected.
-Management records allowances for doubtful accounts based on judgments made considering a number of factors, primarily historical collection statistics, current member retailer credit information, the current economic environment, the aging of receivables, the evaluation of compliance with lending covenants and the offsetting amounts due to members for stock, notes, interest and anticipated but unpaid patronage distributions.
+Management records allowances for doubtful accounts based on judgments made considering a number of factors, primarily historical collection statistics, current retailer credit information, the current economic environment, the aging of receivables, the evaluation of compliance with lending covenants and the offsetting amounts due to Retailers for stock, notes, interest and anticipated but unpaid patronage distributions.
 While the Company believes it has appropriately considered known or expected outcomes, its customers' ability to pay their obligations, including those to the Company, could be adversely affected by declining revenues at retail resulting from such factors as contraction in the economy or competitive conditions in the wholesale and retail industry including increased competition from omni-channel retailers, discount stores, chain stores and other mass merchandisers.

-The Company's allowance for doubtful accounts at December 28, 2019 and December 29, 2018 was \$6.9 million and \$9.5 million, respectively.
+The Company's allowance for doubtful accounts at January 2, 2021 and December 28, 2019 was \$6.1 million and \$6.9 million, respectively.
 Actual credit losses could vary materially from the Company's estimates.